How we make sense out of the whole group?

 - Different character states are usually easy to measure (but alignment is a complicating issue...)

-- Provides no information about what extinct species were like, in terms of their morphology and ecology
+- Provides little information about what extinct species were like, in terms of their morphology and ecology

 - Mix and match?